jbd/msrsync/README.md

 | msrsync -p 8  | 36m55s     |       494            |      5.03            |   x3.68 |
 | msrsync -p 16 | 33m0s      |       552            |      5.62            |   x4.12 |

+Astute readers will notify the slight overhead of `msrync` over the equivalent `rsync` in the single process case.
+This overhead vanishes (but still exists) when you increase processes number.

 ## Notes